Single-Cell Isolation of Human Knee Meniscus

 Carefully remove and collect the collagenase supernatant; the collagenase is reused in subsequent steps.

-Cells are then resuspended in DMEM supplemented with 10% CS, 1% Anti-Anti and 1% PSG and stored at 37°C
+Cells are then resuspended in DMEM supplemented with 10% CS, 1% Anti-Anti and 1% PSG and stored at 37°C.

-Repeat the digestion, spin down and filtration steps for 1h 0m 0s
+Repeat the digestion, spin down and filtration steps for 1h 0m 0s and then 2h 0m 0s, for a total of 3h 30m 0s of digestion.

-Combine all collected cells and spin down at 1200 rpm for 0h 5m 0s
+Combine all collected cells and spin down at 1200 rpm for 0h 5m 0s at Room temperature.

-The supernatant is carefully removed, and the remaining cell pellet is delicately resuspended in 10mL of Room temperature
+The supernatant is carefully removed, and the remaining cell pellet is delicately resuspended in 10mL of Room temperature DPBS supplemented with 5% CS and 5 mM

-Single cells are spun down at 1200 rpm for 0h 5m 0s
+Single cells are spun down at 1200 rpm for 0h 5m 0s at 37Room temperature.

 The supernatant is carefully removed, and the remaining cell pellet is delicately resuspended in 10 mL of DPBS supplemented with 0.04%